+Data archive guidance Youth Endowment Fund Data Archive - guide to how we'll use and protect your data Guidance for participants and explains how information will be collected, processed and stored.
+Data protection information and guidance for YEF evaluations - guidance for projects and evaluators A technical document that explains how participants' personal data should be processed as part of our evaluations, including obligations under the GDPR and the Data Protection Act 2018.
 Data Protection Impact Assessment (DPIA) Youth Endowment Fund (YEF) Data Archive A requirement from the Information Commissioner's Office for projects that process sensitive personal data.
 It explains how and why we'll collect data from the projects we fund.
 It also outlines the risks we've identified around data collection, processing and storage.
 And it explains what we'll do to address these risks.
-YEF PROTOCOLS AND PLANS YEF feasibility study plan This template should be used for feasibility studies.
-YEF pilot study protocol This template should be used for pilot studies (without a comparison group) 5 .
+YEF PROTOLCOLS AND PLANS YEF feasibility study plan This template should be used for feasibility studies.
+YEF pilot study protocol This template should be used for pilot studies (without a comparison group) .
 YEF pilot trial protocol This template should be used for pilot trials.
-YEF trial protocol for efficacy and effectiveness studies This template should be used for RCTs (please note we are currently developing a study plan for QEDs).
+YEF trial protocol for efficacy studies This template should be used for RCTs (please note we are currently developing a study plan for QEDs).
 YEF statistical analysis plan This template should be used for RCTs.
 YEF REPORTING TEMPLATES YEF feasibility study reporting template This template should be used for feasibility study reports.
-YEF pilot study reporting template This template should be used for pilot study reports (without a comparison group) 6 .
+YEF pilot study reporting template This template should be used for pilot study reports (without a comparison group)8.
 YEF pilot trial reporting template This template should be used for pilot trial reports.
-YEF trial reporting template for efficacy and effectiveness evaluations This template should be used for efficacy and effectiveness study reports.
-OTHER GUIDANCE DOCUMENTS Evaluation reporting and publication policy Sets out YEF's expectations around reporting, publications and authorship.
-Policy on the grantee-evaluator relationship Set's out YEF's expectations around the working relationship between grantees, evaluators and YEF.
+YEF trial reporting template for efficacy evaluations This template should be used for efficacy study reports.

-5 Evaluators are unlikely to need the pilot study protocol template if the evaluation was commissioned from 2021 onwards.
+Evaluators are unlikely to need the pilot study protocol template if the evaluation was commissioned from 2021 onwards.
 The relevant template to use will be the YEF pilot trial template.
-6 Evaluators are unlikely to need the pilot study reporting template if the evaluation was commissioned from 2021 onwards.
+8 Evaluators are unlikely to need the pilot study reporting template if the evaluation was commissioned from 2021 onwards.
 The relevant template to use will be the YEF pilot trial reporting template